Rosenberg's Goanna Project:

 Rosenberg's Goanna Project: Two species of goannas (aka monitors, varanids) were once among the most important predators in our region.
 The Tree Goanna (Varanus varius) has almost disappeared.
-Rosenberg’s Goanna (V. rosenbergi) is still abundant enough in one part of Namadgi to enable efficient research.
-The project aims to: Improve our understanding of habitat use and movements of Rosenberg's Goanna in Namadgi using GPS tracking devices and wildlife cameras and develop more effective survey methods than ones currently recommended to detect goannas in environmental impact surveys.
-Support is required to expand the tracking study to learn generally about the local goanna population and in particular find out whether the extraordinary movements are restricted to male goannas and whether all males in the population are involved and further evaluate the conservation status of goannas in Namadgi and the region, considering the movement behaviour.
-NPA ACT has helped fund this project.
-Use "Goanna" as reference.
-(PM Don Fletcher)
+Rosenberg’s Goanna (V. rosenbergi) is still abundant enough in one part of Namadgi NP to enable research.
+The project aims to: Improve our understanding of habitat use and movements of Rosenberg's Goanna in Namadgi using GPS tracking devices and wildlife cameras.
+Develop more effective survey methods than ones currently recommended to detect goannas in environmental impact surveys.
+Expand the tracking study to learn generally about the local goanna population and in particular find out whether their extraordinary movements are restricted to male goannas and whether all males in the population are involved.
+Further evaluate the conservation status of goannas in Namadgi and the region, considering their movement behaviour.
+NPA ACT has funded some of this project.
+[Use "Goanna" as reference] (PM Don Fletcher)

 The Annual Honours Scholarship at ANU Fenner School: We fully fund a scholarship for Honours Year students known as the 'National Parks Association of the A.C.T.
 Honours Scholarship in Biodiversity Management in National Parks and Nature Reserves'.
 The aim of the scholarship is to enable young researchers and practitioners to undertake quality research in areas pertaining to the conservation of flora and fauna in National Parks and Nature Reserves in the A.C.T. and surrounding areas.
-Use "Scholars" as reference.
-(PM Bernard Morvell)
+[Use "Scholars" as reference] (PM Rosemary Hollow)

-Work Parties: Our work parties, that are supervised by Rangers, have costs associated with tools, equipment and other incidentals such as protective clothing and First Aid courses which we fund.
-Use "WorkParties" as reference.
-(PM Martin Chalk)
+Work Parties: Our work parties, that are supervised by Park Rangers, have costs associated with tools, equipment and other incidentals such as protective clothing, and First Aid courses which we fund.
+[Use "WorkParties" as reference] (PM Martin Chalk)

 Publications: Our whole range of publications, especially Field Guides, require professional graphic design which we have to buy in.
 Donations towards this expensive work are most appreciated.
 [Use "Pubs" as reference] (PM Kevin McCue)